 Joshua could easily decapitate the creature if Master Samuel spurred his steed by it.

 Perfect target, Joshua thought to himself as he fumbled to draw his sword from its sheath.

 But the Master had something else in mind, much to Joshua’s dismay.
-He spurred the unicorn in the direction of the raving dwebite, but gave it a wide berth, his eyes set upon a different target.
+He spurred the unicorn in the direction of the raving dwebite, but gave it a wide berth as his eyes were set upon a different target.
 A target that was a warrior.
 A target that was too deadly for Joshua to handle.

-Unprepared for the sudden burst of speed because he was fumbling to draw his sword, Joshua fell from the rump of the unicorn, landing hard in a puddle of mud.
+Unprepared for the sudden burst of speed because he was fumbling to draw his sword, Joshua fell from the rump of the unicorn and landed hard in a puddle of mud.
 The puddle was cold and wet and sticky.

 Joshua knew that he would be reminded of this later, during the post combat review when Master Samuel would make a point of pointing this mistake out to the rest of the class.